 - Spanner typically used with electronics, restroom doors, and elevators.

-So here we have studied all the different types of screwdriver in detail.
+So here we have studied all the different types of screwdrivers in detail.
 Do share this article with your friends and family.